unifiedstreaming/fmp4-ingest/README.md

-In DASH-IF ingest v1.1. the (relative) paths of each segment may be determined by the SegmentTemplate, in this update the SegmentTemplate@initialization and SegmentTemplate@media are assumed to be identical for each SegmentTemplateElement.
+In DASH-IF ingest v1.1. the (relative) paths of each segment may be determined by the SegmentTemplate, in this update the SegmentTemplate@initialization and SegmentTemplate@media are required to be identical for each SegmentTemplateElement.
-Further, each @initialization and @media shall contain the string $Representation$.
+Further, each @initialization and @media shall contain the (sub-)string $Representation$.
-The @media shall contain $Time$ or $Number$ (not both).
+The @media shall contain substring $Time$ or $Number$ (not both).
 This enables easy mapping of segment url to representations and back.

-The @media and @initialization can be given as commandline arguments
+The @media and @initialization can be given as commandline arguments to fmp4ingest

 fmp4ingest --initialization $RepresentationID$-init.m4s --media $RepresentationID$-0-I-$Number$.m4s  -r -u http://localhost/pubpoint/channel1.isml 1.cmfv 2.cmfv 3.cmft

 will use the naming scheme for the segments via the string from the SegmentTemplate.

-Unified Origin does not support this naming natively, thus a script is included based on python to generate rewrite rules
+Unified Origin does not support this naming natively, thus a script is included based on python to generate rewrite rules:

 Python get_rewrite.py in.mpd